goffreder/QuodJS/README.md

-# ooJS - Object-Oriented JavaScript
+# QuodJS - Object-Oriented JavaScript

-This is the project page for ooJS project.
+This is the project page for QuodJS project.